BNYS Syllabus and Subjects

 Note: Students can access to BYNS syllabus pdf by visiting the college website.

-BNYS subjects in Detail
+BNYS Subjects in Detail

 BNYS subjects introduce students to a broad range of topics that focus on the varying theoretical aspects of Ayurveda and yogic science along with providing professional training.
 A detailed view of some of the BNYS subjects is given below: